You might have heard of the term “SEO content” when building a digital marketing strategy.

-If you’re focused on trying to generate web traffic through search engines, then it’s best to do your keyword research before you even begin writing.
+Like we said earlier, if you’re focused on trying to generate web traffic through search engines, it’s best to do your keyword research before you even begin writing.
 That way, you’ll be able to focus on using keywords with a proven search volume.

 One main aspect of creating successful SEO content is the structure of your website.